Young Visual Art

 International collaboration

-Young Visual Art has involved several international projects.
+Young Visual Art has involved several international projects in Europe.
 It's goal is to strength Nordic-Baltic and international collaboration of cultural youth work network and visual culture.
 Sharing practices, leaning together, and offering new participatory projects for young people are the main interest of us.
-In 2023–2025 we have travelled in Netherlands and Denmark.
+In 2023–2026 we have travelled in Netherlands and Denmark.

 Leave feedback